fusion-jena/BiodivNERE/README.md

    5. \# Unique Mentions (Unique Annotations)

 ## 2. Relation Extraction Scripts (RE)
-The [/RE](/RE) directory lists our scripts to create and analyze BiodivRE corpus.
+* At first, we provide our analysis and gold-standard results for the [BiodiversityQuestions (Löffler et.al)](https://github.com/fusion-jena/QuestionsMetadataBiodiv) under this [/biodivQs_analysis](/biodivQs_analysis) where we provide a complete list of relations annotations under the `goldStandard.json` and the relations summary is given by the `summary_biodiv_questions_relation_annotation.xlsx`.
-BiodivRE is build ontop of the BiodivNER corpus.
+* The [/RE](/RE) directory lists our scripts to create and analyze BiodivRE corpus.
+Such that, BiodivRE is build ontop of the BiodivNER corpus.
 1. `re_init_corpus.py`
    1. transforms the BiodivNER data into horizontal sequences (a.k.a transpose of BiodivNER)
    2. create variations for sentences with more than 2 named entities, to ensure that a sentence has exactly 2 named entities.